adhansen/Schwuring-Machine-Simulator/README.md

 Possible usage errors that the simulator will catch: none

 ## Compiling and running the simulator
 On Linux, download or clone the repository using ```git clone https://github.com/adhansen/Schwuring-Machine-Simulator.git```.
-The provided makefile can be used to create an executable named ```schwuring``` which runs the simulator.
+The provided Makefile can be used to create an executable named ```schwuring``` which runs the simulator.